UAB player charged with attempted murder in stabbing of 2 teammates, court records show

 “Saturday was a very sad day for UAB football and for UAB athletics,” UAB Athletic Director Mark Ingram said at a news conference Monday.

-The two injurd players have been released from the hospital and are recovering, interim head coach Alex Mortensen said Monday.
+The two injured players have been released from the hospital and are recovering, interim head coach Alex Mortensen said Monday.

+Court documents identified the players who were stabbed as Joshua Underwood and JaSire Peterson, both defensive linemen.
+Underwood is a freshman from Fultondale, Alabama and Peterson a redshirt sophomore from Union City, New Jersey.

 “They appreciate everyone's thoughts and prayers," Mortensen said.
 Both Ingram and Mortensen declined to discuss the details of what happened, citing the investigation.